 Contact the Office of Communications

-Call x2155 to discuss publicity options.
+Call ext.
+2155 to discuss publicity options.
 Ideally, call eight weeks in advance of your event — earlier is great, and better late than not at all, but please understand your event will gain by having time on its side.
 Short notice limits your options.

 Brand your event to UT Dallas

-- Please do not send e-mail spam to advertise your event.
+Please do not send e-mail spam to advertise your event.
 Use the Comet Calendar and submit information to News Center.
-Your News Center feature will achieve greater visibility with longer staying power than a campus-wide e-mail.
-Your content will have a home on the News Center website that makes it findable with a Google search.
+Your item in News Center or the Comet Calendar will achieve greater visibility with longer staying power than a campus-wide e-mail.
+Your content will have a home on the News Center or Comet Calendar website that makes it findable with a Google search.
 This is particularly helpful for staff at information desks and switchboards who receive inquiries about an event.
 Depending on the nature of the event relative to other current events, News Center may highlight it the week of the event on the University’s homepage.

-- Consider whether you need a photographer for all or part of the event.
+Consider whether you need a photographer for all or part of the event.
 The Office of Communications can assist you with finding a photographer.
-Your budget will need to cover photos unless the material potentially generated fills other institutional communication needs.

-- Think about ways to record your event for other uses.
+Think about ways to record your event for other uses.
 Use photographs on your web site or for fundraising or student recruitment publications.
 You may want to arrange to videotape an important speech and stream the video to your web site for viewers who could not attend.
-Again, plan for this when you budget.
+Plan for this when you budget.